noaa-ocs-hydrography/noaabathymetry/docs/index.md

 build_vrt -d /path/to/project -s modeling
 ```

-You can also pass a local directory path as `data_source` to work with tiles on disk.
-See [Data Sources](data-sources.md) for details.
+See [Data Sources](data-sources.md) for details on all available sources.